giantswarm/konfigure-operator/README.md

 Generated configurations are applied to a destination namespace.
 The `.metadata.name` of these resources will be generated according to the following rules:

-- the core of is the app name as is present in e.g. `shared-configs` folder `default/apps`
+- the core of it is the app name as is present in e.g. `shared-configs` folder `default/apps`
 - if `.spec.destination.naming.prefix` is present, it will be prepended to the app name with a `-` character
   - this value must start and end with an alphanumeric character, can contain `-` characters within
-  - must be no longer than 64 characters long
+  - must be no longer than 64 characters
 - if `.spec.destination.naming.suffix` is present, it will be appended to the app name with a `-` character
   - this value must start and end with an alphanumeric character, can contain `-` characters within
-  - must be no longer than 64 characters long
+  - must be no longer than 64 characters
 - if `.spec.destination.naming.useSeparator` is set to false, the `-` character will be omitted from gluing the prefix and the suffix from the app name

  The reason for these restrictions is that ConfigMap and Secret `.metadata.name` field must follow: https://kubernetes.io/docs/concepts/overview/working-with-objects/names/#dns-subdomain-names.

+Here is an example:

 ```yaml
 apiVersion: konfigure.giantswarm.io/v1alpha1